 IMPORTANT: This product requires the modification of hazardous live mains voltage equipment.
 Understand the risks of doing so before purchasing and modifying your device.
 Also note that incorrect firmware can also pose a fire risk, do not modify the firmware or use alternative reflow firmware without understanding the implications of doing so.

-The mod includes longer screws to mount the board as well as a jumper and header (in case the board isn't populated with one) for the W1 pins.
+The mod includes longer screws to mount (the thicker part of) the board as well as a jumper and header (in case the board isn't populated with one) for the W1 pins.
 Optionally you can also obtain new thermocouple terminals if you prefer not to desolder the existing ones as well as a fan shim which reduces chassis fan noise.
 These are shown in the gallery above.

 Please see the GitHub repo for more information about installation.
 This documentation is a bit rough as this is a limited run, but if there's anything a bit unclear please don't hesitate to get in touch.